Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-o-EuIuJUVwM.md

 ### Transcript

-> next game off to satisfactory sanctum 3 are you looking forward to weekly feature requests for factory automation yeah you'll just do that just to annoy us i'm sure
+> next game off to satisfactory sanctum 3 are you looking forward to weekly feature requests for factory automation yeah you'll just do that just to annoy us I'm sure